-A Laparoscopy is a relatively minor operation when used purely for diagnosis.
-It is when additional surgical treatment for Endometriosis is performed during a Laparoscopy that the procedure becomes more invasive and would be defined as major surgery.
+A laparoscopy is a relatively minor operation when used purely for diagnosis.
+It is when additional surgical treatments for endometriosis are performed during a laparoscopy that the procedure becomes more invasive and would be defined as major surgery.

-The procedure is usually done under general aesthetic.
-This type of operation may also be known as key-hole surgery, and is one of the lesser forms of invasive surgical treatment available today.
+The procedure is usually done under general anaesthetic.
+This type of operation may also be known as key-hole surgery, and is one of the lesser forms of invasive surgical treatment available.

 There are some hospitals that will perform this operation as an out-patient procedure, with the patient going home the same day.
-Many hospitals require the patient to stay over night, which allows for post surgery recovery to be monitored.
+But most hospitals require the patient to stay over night, which allows for post surgery recovery to be monitored.

 How is a Laparoscopy Performed

-This surgery is performed by first inflating the abdomen with gas, which is usually carbon dioxide, through a small incision near the navel.
-A long thin instrument called a Laparoscope is then carefully inserted into the inflated abdominal cavity to inspect the abdomen and pelvis.
+This surgery is performed by first inflating the abdomen with carbon dioxide gas through a small incision near the navel.
+A long thin instrument called a laparoscope is then carefully inserted into the inflated abdominal cavity to inspect the abdomen and organs in the pelvic area.

 During surgery your body will be tilted slightly with the feet raised higher than the head.
 This allows some of the abdominal organs to shift upward toward the chest and out of the way.
 The gas that is used to inflate the abdomen helps to provide a better view inside the abdomen by pushing the abdominal wall and the bowel away from the organs in the pelvic cavity.
 This makes it easier for the surgeon to see the reproductive organs.